wednesday-solutions/automated-dora-metrics/guide/target-metrics/Readme.md

   - cfr\*bug_release_ratio

   **🛑 Note :- the target metrics should only contain the keys with the name exactly corresponding of the metrics' keys available in the `data.yaml`**

+- Once the target metrics file has been created, we can inject it into the usage mentioned [here]()